abimelsbk/abimelsbk/cmelsu45c000202ih9gbr7q3m.md

 Affected Product Code Base - [https://github.com/VishnuSivadasVS/LogIn-SignUp](https://github.com/VishnuSivadasVS/LogIn-SignUp) 1; LogIn-SignUp PHP Project (no versioning system, latest commit used at the time of testing) 1

 **Reported by** - [Abimel S B kulumala](https://www.linkedin.com/in/abimelsbk/)

+**CVE ID:** CVE-2025-51092

+**About Abimel S B Kulumala:** Abimel S B Kulumala is a cybersecurity researcher with expertise in vulnerability discovery and secure application development.
+His contributions focus on improving web security by uncovering critical flaws and recommending effective remediation strategies.
+He is ranked 34 in the list of top 200 cybersecurity professionals Published by Favikon.